tldr-pages/tldr/pages/common/errno.md

 `errno --search {{text}}`

-- Seach for code who's description contains all of the given text (all locales):
+- Search for code who's description contains all of the given text (all locales):

 `errno --search-all-locales {{text}}`